-Students will walk through the Bible from Genesis to Revelation focusing on how major themes and stories of the Bible relate directly to them.
+Students will study the story of God's redeeming loving as told through both the Old and New Testament Scriptures.
+Biblical truths and spiritual formation principles will be emphasized based on gender- and age-appropriate topics.
 These age-specific Bible classes seek to meet our students' spiritual needs, to provide a solid foundation of Biblical knowledge, and to train our students in character, wisdom, morality, citizenship, and service to others.